Bugatti Veyron: Specifications and performance

+Despite the exclusivity of the project and the price of each unit, used existing components from VW Group models or other suppliers (hydraulic pump, air filter, etc.).
+This is acceptable in mechanical engineering, but can lead to rapid wear due to heavy loads of the Veyron, which, however, simplifies independent repairs.

 Engine power output

 According to Volkswagen Group and certified by TÜV Süddeutschland, the W16 engine utilised by the Veyron has a power output of 1001 PS, and generates 1250 Nm of torque.

 Top speed

 German inspection officials recorded an average top speed of the original version at 408.47 km/h during test sessions on Volkswagen Group's private Ehra-Lessien test track on 19 April 2005.

 This top speed was almost matched by James May on Top Gear in November 2006, at the Ehra-Lessien test track, at 407.5 km/h.
 May noted that at top speed the engine consumes 45000 L of air per minute (as much as a human breathes in four days).
 Back in the Top Gear studio, co-presenter Jeremy Clarkson commented that most sports cars felt like they were shaking apart at their top speed, and asked May if that was the case with the Veyron at 407 km/h.
 May responded that the Veyron was very controlled, and only wobbled slightly when the air brake deployed.

 In regular use, the ability to reach the above absolute top speed is locked out.
 The car's normal top speed is listed as 343 km/h.
 Also, when the car reaches 220 km/h, hydraulics lower the car until it has a ground clearance of about 9 cm.
 At the same time, the wing and spoiler deploy.
 In this handling mode, the wing provides 3425 N of downforce, holding the car to the road.

 To reach the car's absolute top speed, its top speed mode must be entered while the vehicle is at rest.
 For this, the driver must use a special top speed key in a keyhole to the left of their seat, which triggers a checklist to establish whether the car and its driver are ready to attempt to reach 407 km/h.
 If so, the rear spoiler retracts, the front air diffusers shut, and normal 12.5 cm ground clearance drops to 6.5 cm.